AbdulrhmanKhormi/coe502/README.md

 I managed to avoid if-else by using the blendv instruction, which is a vectorized version of the ternary operator, the cmp instruction, which is a vectorized version of the comparison operator, and mask registers which are vectorized versions of the boolean variables.
-Unfortunately, I couldn't avoid the loop for log and exp functions.
+I used log and exp functions from the vmath library provided in the project repository.
 The reset of the code is similar to the scalar implementation just with vectorized instructions.
 In CNDF function, I created a mask that contains ones in the positions where the input is negative, and I created another mask that contains ones in the positions where the input is positive.